mattbierner/The-Whole-Rainbow/README.md

 **update Feb 7, 2016** - Continuing with [@thewholerainbow2][wholerainbow2] since first rainbow mysteriously ended after reaching `0x000038`.
 Can also track using [#whole🌈](https://www.instagram.com/explore/tags/whole🌈/).

 # Running
 If you notice that the @thewholerainbow has stopped uploading, feel free to use these scripts to continue its mission.
-The uploads are also tagged with `#HEX_COLOR #wholerainbow` so you can track what has been uploaded so far instead of starting from scratch.
+The uploads are also tagged with `#xHEXCOLOR #wholerainbow` so you can track what has been uploaded so far instead of starting from scratch.

 The main logic is `main.py`.
 When run, the script uploads a single color and then updates some persisted data and exits.